 In order to develop and improve your resume and/or cover letter, we recommend that you make an appointment with an advisor in Career Development Services.
 These advisors have expertise in the language and content that is most effective for job application materials.
 Students are also welcome to bring their resumes and cover letters to the Writing Center for additional suggestions and help with grammar and mechanics.

 The FGCU Writing Center assists with group writing assignments and projects.
 Our main goal is to help writers improve their writing skills and ability to revise independently.
 Therefore, the session is most effective if all of the group members are present.
 We realize that it may not be possible for all group members to attend the same session.
 If this is the case, our consultant can assist with mechanics, but he or she will not be able to effectively provide suggestions for development on the sections written by group members who are not present.

 The FGCU Writing Center provides interactive workshops that assist student writers in developing effective writing skills and addressing the major challenges of academic writing.
 These workshops are offered throughout the semester on a variety of topics.
 More information is provided on the “Workshops” tab of the FGCU Writing Center website.
 You do not need register for workshops in advance.
 If you require proof of attendance, please see the workshop facilitator for more information.

-Please be aware that our distance sessions are similar to an in-person session and are time restricted.
+Please be aware that our distance sessions are similar to in-person sessions and are time restricted.
 The writing consultant will spend approximately 30 minutes providing comments and feedback electronically.
 This time frame allows for a review of approximately 4-6 double-spaced pages.
-The consultant will not edit your paper, but rather identify issues and provide helpful comments and links with suggestions on how to improve.
+The consultant will not edit your paper, but he or she will identify issues and provide helpful comments and links with suggestions on how to improve.

-If you are an undergraduate student and would like to take advantage of our distance services, email Carol Bledsoe (email@example.com
+If you would like to utilize our distance services, email Carol Bledsoe (firstname.lastname@example.org

 Have a quick question?